Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-9/lesson-9.md

 I’ve used a lot of different redux approaches across a number of commercial projects and I much prefer the one the Redux Toolkit offers.

+## L09HandsOnProject1

+### Requirements

+1. Follow guided learning
+2. Create code for each hook

+## Setup

-## Start where you left off with the Events SignUp App.
+Start where you left off with the Events SignUp App.

 ### Switch up Dependencies